spiroid/cozy-nginx/README.md

-# Cozy Nginx - Reverse proxy
+# Cozy Nginx docker images - Reverse proxy

 This is a Nginx reverse proxy for Cozy Cloud.
 This docker image is designed to work out of the box with other spiroid/cozy-* images.
 See the run with docker-compose section below.